anders-w-rasmussen/crispr_decryptr/README.md

 pip install git+https://git@github.com/anders-w-rasmussen/crispr_decryptr
 ```

+# Requirements

+We recommend running the method on hardware with at least 10GB of memory.
+As the method is highly parellelized, running on a multi-core CPU or cluster is ideal for large datasets.
+We tested the method on a MacBook Pro with 3.1 GHz Intel Core i7 + 16GB of RAM and were able to run published datasets within hours using appropriate options.

 Please note that CRISPR-Decryptr requires Python 3.
 It also requires Xcode on Mac and wget to collect data off of the web (https://www.gnu.org/software/wget/).
 The code was written and tested on macOS (Mojave) using python 3.7, and is a command line application.
 The code is not intended for Windows.